CoT Reasoning AI: The Secret to Smarter AI

 Frequently Asked Questions About CoT Reasoning AI

-How does CoT differ from standard prompting?
+How does CoT improve interpretability?

-Is CoT reasoning AI useful for simple questions?
+Is CoT only useful for math problems?

 Sabrina